ShailDesai/LogProcessor/README.md

+FYI: This setup utilizes Docker to run Elasticsearch locally without relying on an environment file.
+For production environments, however, it is imperative to secure Elasticsearch credentials by storing the username and password in environment variables and ensuring the connection is protected using SSL/TLS certificates, in accordance with industry best practices.

-Question:Why I choose Elastic Search as Database?
+Question: Why I choose Elastic Search as Database?

 Answer: For our log data ingestion and retrieval application, I have selected Elasticsearch as the optimal database solution.
 Elasticsearch is a distributed, RESTful search and analytics engine that is purpose-built to handle large volumes of unstructured data.
 Its core architecture is based on indexing, which converts raw log entries into a format that supports fast, complex searches and aggregations—features that are essential for processing and analyzing log data in real time.